-The Teen Driving Safety Research Team at the Center for Injury Research and Prevention at CHOP has published several research reports.
-These reports describe findings from our studies and include teenage driver statistics and actionable steps teen driver safety advocates, educators, and policymakers can take to help reduce crash rates involving teens behind the wheel.
+The Teen Driving Safety Research Team at the Center for Injury Research and Prevention at CHOP has published several teen driving safety reports.
+These teen driving safety reports describe findings from our studies and include teenage driving statistics and actionable steps teen driver safety advocates, educators, and policymakers can take to help reduce crash rates involving teens behind the wheel.

 Download Extending US Graduated Driver Licensing to Older Novice Drivers: A Critical Analysis of the Issues